LF-digitala-kanaler/LFDS/content/components/web/data-visualization/distribution-bar.md

       #### Label inside bar

       You can add labels inside the bar if you wish to.
-This eases the understanding of the distribution bar and is encouraged, however not implemented by default for accessibility reasons.
+This eases the understanding of the distribution bar and the use is encouraged, however not implemented by default for accessibility reasons.
 A recommendation is to not show the percentage value inside the bar unless the width is at least 5% or above (depending on your parent width, of course) to make sure the value fits in its area.

       #### Tooltip explanation